rackerlabs/support-how-to/content/office-365/remediating-compromised-mailbox-office-365.md

 ### Unblock the user from sending email

-Often times when a user is compromised, the compromised account is used to send spam.
-This can get an account flagged by Microsoft's Anti-Abuse system and placed in the restricted users section to prevent them from sending.
+Often when a user is compromised, the compromised account is used to send spam, which can get an account flagged by Microsoft's Anti-Abuse system and placed in the restricted users section to prevent them from sending email.
 Use the following steps to release the user from the restricted users section of the Security & Compliance center:

 1. Visit [https://protection.office.com/#/restrictedusers](https://protection.office.com/#/restrictedusers) and sign in with your Global Admin credentials.